lincolnharmer/EnergyPlusSQL/README.md

 You'll also need to create an account at www.plotly.com to view the interactive plots.

-This tool works best if you download locally on machine as there seem to be issues when trying to run directly from GitHub.
+This tool works best if you download locally on machine as there are issues when trying to run directly from GitHub.